How High & How Far?

 How long can you fly for?

-Depending on the payload, the flight times can range from ten minutes to half an hour.
-Typically the larger drones will have a shorter flight time, of ten to fifteen minutes.
-The weather, altitude and type of flying will affect this number substantially.
+Depending on the payload, the flight times can range from 20 to 45 minutes.
+Typically the larger drones, carrying heavier cameras will have a shorter flight time.
+The weather, drone's altitude and type of flying can also substantially lower flight times.

 What is an OSC?

 An Operational Safety Case (OSC) is an authorisation granted by the CAA allowing certain drone companies special exemptions.
-Our exemption allows us to fly closer to uninvolved members of the public and structures.
+Our exemption allows us to fly our enture fleet of drones within just 5 metres of uninvolved members of the public and structures.